OlafenwaMoses/ImageAI/README.md

 <b>ImageAI</b> provides classes and methods for you to train a new model that can be used to perform prediction on your own custom objects.
 You can train your custom models using SqueezeNet, ResNet50, InceptionV3 and DenseNet in less than <b> 12 </b> lines of code.
 You will find below the 'Full Details & Documentation' link below the image.
-Click the link to see the guide to preparing training images, sample training codes, explainations, best practices guide and documentation.
+Click the link below the image to see the guide to preparing training images, sample training codes, explainations, best practices guide and documentation.
 <br>
 <p><br>
     <div style="width: 600px;" >